microsoft/live-share/docs/getting-started.md

 ## Ending a collaboration session

-If the owner closes their tool, goes offline, or simply reboots, the collaboration session will be automatically restart when the owner opens the same folder, project, or solution that was shared.
+If the owner closes their tool, goes offline, or simply reboots, the collaboration session will be automatically restarted when the owner opens the same folder, project, or solution that was shared.
 To stop sharing completely and end the collaboration session, you can use the session state button (in the upper right hand corner in VS or the status bar in VS Code) to stop sharing and end the collaboration session.

 **In VS:**